Paleo Diet: What Is It and Why Is It So Popular?

 How To Do the Paleo Diet?

-These 15 guidelines are a fantastic resource for paleo for beginners and make up the backbone of the caveman diet.
+These 15 guidelines are a fantastic resource for paleo for beginners and make up the backbone of the paleo diet.
 They work together to promote movement, healthy eating, and overall health.
 If one or two are missing, the results and overall effectiveness of the paleo diet will suffer as a result.

 1. It Should Be High in Fat, Moderate in Animal Protein, and Low to Moderate in Carbohydrates